jhogan/core/README.md

     ./testproduct.py

-To narrow things down even more, you can choose to run a tester module
+To narrow things down even more, you can choose to run a tester class
 specifically:

     ./testproduct.py test_product